Rules and instructions

 "No Gun Zone"-Rules

 - Due to the nature of the game area, all indoor airsoft is prohibited.
-Similarly, the vicinity of many buildings will be marked as "No Gun Zone".
+Similarly, the vicinity of Tarus village area is marked as "No Gun Zone".

-- Within the No Gun Zone, weapons can be carried around if they cannot be left elsewhere.
-Grenades in these areas should also not be used.
+- Within the No Gun Zone, weapons can be carried around if they cannot be left elsewhere, but you cannot use them.
+Grenades in these areas are not allowed to be used also.

-- You can use indoors less leathal force such as "knock out", boffer knives, training oc-spray, taser and a rubber baton given by game masters.
+- You can only use less leathal force such as "knock out", boffer knives, training oc-spray, taser and a rubber baton given by game masters.

 - "No Gun Zone" areas are basicly intended to be a place where people from different factions can enjoy the services of other players without the fear of being ambushed.
 Violent behavior in these areas does not win any hearts or minds of the civilian population and ultimately will lead to an encounter with village bouncer or other similiar ingame-character.

-- "No Gun Zone" areas are marked on the status.ehasa.org-maps.
-The largest "No Gun Zone" area is in the village of Tarus.
+- "No Gun Zone" areas are marked on green on the status.ehasa.org-maps.
+The largest "No Gun Zone" area is the village of Tarus.